-The United States Court of Appeals for the Third Circuit granted petitioners leave to appeal the district court's remand order under 28 U.S.C. § 1453.
-A panel of the Third Circuit held that defendants bear the burden of proving the amount-in-controversy requirement for removal under CAFA, and that because petitioners did not prove to a legal certainty that Plaintiff sought damages exceeding \$5 million, the district court's remand order was appropriate.
+4. The United States Court of Appeals for the Third Circuit granted petitioners leave to appeal the district court's remand order under 28 U.S.C. § 1453.
+A panel of the Third Circuit held that the burden of proving the amount-incontroversy requirement for removal under CAFA is on defendants, and that because petitioners did not prove that Plaintiff sought damages exceeding \$5 million to a legal certainty, the district court's remand order was appropriate.
 Morgan v.
 Gay, 471 F.3d 469, 477 (3d Cir.
 2006).
-Rather than join the Fifth, Sixth, Seventh, and Eighth Circuits, which had previously held that a removing defendant must prove the jurisdictional amount in controversy by a preponderance of the evidence, the Third Circuit widened an existing circuit split by imposing the burden on removing defendants to prove the amount in controversy "to a legal certainty."
+Rather than join the Fifth, Sixth, Seventh, and Eighth Circuits which had previously held that a removing defendant must prove the jurisdictional amount in controversy by a preponderance of the evidence, the Third Circuit widened an existing circuit split by imposing a burden on removing defendants to prove the amount in controversy "to a legal certainty."
 Id. at 474.
-Even though the panel acknowledged that the Plaintiff's position that her proposed class "is at least 10,000" and that her trebled compensatory damages alone exceeded \$4 million exclusive of punitive damages, profit disgorgement, and statutory attorneys' fees, it concluded that defendants had not shown that Plaintiff's recovery would exceed \$5 million to a legal certainty.
+Even though the panel acknowledged that the Plaintiff's position that her proposed class "is at least 10,000" and that her trebled compensatory damages alone exceeded \$4 million exclusive of punitive damages, profit disgorgement, and statutory attorneys' fees, the panel concluded that defendants had not shown that Plaintiff's recovery would exceed \$5 million.
 Id. at 476.